Scholarships & Grants

-Applications for 2013 scholarships are now available.
+Applications for 2014 scholarships will be available on April 1, 2014.
 Both cash awards and tuition waivers are available.
 Culinary professionals (including students and career changers) are encouraged to read the program materials carefully and apply to the programs that best fit their needs.
-The postmark deadline is May 15, 2013.
+The postmark deadline is May 15, 2014.
 Learn more about JBF scholarships and professional grants.

 Our scholarship program is one of our educational pillars, essential to the fulfillment of our mission to celebrate, nurture, and preserve America’s diverse culinary heritage and future.

 Scholarships are offered in a variety of fields, including culinary studies, pastry and baking, hotel and restaurant management, wine studies, nutrition, and food writing.
 Some have certain requirements, while others are unrestricted.